Respecting Boundaries: Theoretical Equivalence and Structure Beyond Dynamics: Views on Theory Structure

 \subsection{The Pragmatic View}

-We can also draw from the pragmatic view of theories to illuminate these adjudications of theoretical equivalence and the importance of having a firm view of the structure of the theories in question.
+We can also draw from the pragmatic view of theories to illuminate these adjudications of theoretical equivalence as well as the importance of considering carefully one's view of theory structure.
 Rather than totally repudiating the syntactic and semantic views, the pragmatic view acknowledges the utility of many of the formal components of these other perspectives, while also emphasizing non-formal considerations.
 While there is significant variety amongst proponents of this view \parencite{Cartwright1983-CARHTL, Hacking1983-HACRAI-7, Kitcher1993-KITTAO-2, sep-structure-scientific-theories}, two strands of thought stand out as particularly relevant to the present discussion: (i) model pluralism and (ii) focus on scientific practice.

-On (i): Cartwright claims that models are the appropriate level of scientific investigations (as opposed to theories), and that ``models serve a variety of purposes, and individual models are to be judged according to how well they serve the purpose at hand" and notes that there are many different but legitimate reasons to utilize different models \textcite[p.~152]{Cartwright1983-CARHTL}.
+On (i): Cartwright claims that models are the appropriate level of scientific investigations (as opposed to theories) and argues that there are many different but legitimate reasons to utilize different models. ``Models serve a variety of purposes, and individual models are to be judged according to how well they serve the purpose at hand" \parencite[p.~152]{Cartwright1983-CARHTL}.
 One model might be focused on accuracy for a particular quantity, while another might be trying to incorporate additional phenomena into the description and consequently, might be less focused on maximizing accuracy of any one particular quantity.

+This point is made quite generally, but we can see something similar going on in GR.
+We have already encountered two actions used in GR, $S_{EH}$ and $S_{GHY}$, but there are others, including but not limited to the $\Gamma$-$\Gamma$ action